 What is Heart Failure?

 Heart failure does not mean that your heart has stopped, but rather that a slow, progressive weakening of the heart is affecting how efficiently it can pump.
 Although there isn't a cure, medications, procedures, and lifestyle changes help patients live their lives to the fullest.
-The Erlanger Heart and Lung institute includes an advanced clinic designed to diagnose and treat the patient with heart failure (HF).

 What Are the Symptoms of Heart Failure?